-Cass County Soil Conservation District's response to the findings identified in our audit is described in the accompanying schedule of audit findings.
-Cass County Soil Conservation District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on Cass County Soil Conservation District's response to the findings identified in our audit and described in the accompanying schedule of audit findings.
+Cass County Soil Conservation District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.